trustocean/acme/draft-ietf-acme-acme.md

 : The requested value of the notAfter field in the certificate, in the date format defined in {{!RFC3339}}.

+csr (optional, string):
+: The certificate sign request for the certificate, it should be in the payload if only directory's meta csrEager equals true.

 ~~~~~~~~~~
 POST /acme/new-order HTTP/1.1
 Host: example.com